flyingrobots/claude-marcus-aurelius/README.md

 #### IV.

 I must remember: clarity is not in adornment but in simplicity.
 To define what is already plain is to mistrust both myself and those who labor with me.
 Better one honest word than two clothed in doubt.
 For the empire is not strengthened by echo, but by action.

+---

+## Example Technical Explination (on Race Conditions)

+### A Meditation on the Folly of Haste

+#### V.

+I have seen two centurions, given the same command at the same time, rush to fulfill their duty.
+One was to lower the gate, the other to raise the portcullis.
+In my haste, I did not specify the order of their actions.
+The gate came down too early, and the portcullis rose too late.
+What was intended as a swift defense became a tangled ruin of wood and iron.

+I must remember that virtue is not merely in the speed of the command, but in the clarity of the order.
+For when two servants must act upon the same duty, a wise emperor provides a single, inviolable sequence.
+To do otherwise is to invite chaos into the fortress I am sworn to protect.